Rona Robinson: Suffragette

 Robinson was imprisoned several times and there are 2 dates on her suffrage medal showing she went on hunger strike during her imprisonment.
 This was a deliberate tactic by the WSPU where women refused all food and water when they arrived at prison and then would eventually have to be discharged on medical grounds.
 Robinson's Hunger Strike Medal given by WSPU is described as follows:

 "The circular silver medal is inscribed "HUNGER STRIKE" on the front and "RONA ROBINSON" on the obverse.
 The bars are inscribed in descending order "FOR VALOUR", "OCTOBER 15th 1909" and "AUGUST 20th 1909.
 The two bars signify two separate arrests and hunger strikes that Rona endured for her cause.
 On the obverse of the top bar is the maker's name and address "TOYE 57 THEABOLD RD LONDON" it is believed that no more than 100 of the medals were awarded; there is no answer to how many have survived."

 Sources suggest Robinson's medal was sold to a private collector in the USA.

 Critic of domestic science

 Robinson had been outspoken on feminist matters during her years as a suffragette, giving a talk in the Freewoman Discussion Circle on the Abolition of Domestic Drudgery.

 Robinson was a Gilchrist postgraduate scholar in Home Science and Economics at King’s College for Women in 1912.
 It is unclear why she took the scholarship given that she already had a postgraduate degree.
-She resigned her scholarship, citing that the course offered was "worthless from an educational point of view". “women must realize that knowledge of pure science, and the power to apply it, are chiefly in the hands of men, and to men they must appeal for application of science to the household, unless they themselves are prepared to become serious scientists”She wrote extensively on her criticism of the study of domestic science, particularly in feminist publications.
+She resigned her scholarship, citing that the course offered was "worthless from an educational point of view". “women must realize that knowledge of pure science, and the power to apply it, are chiefly in the hands of men, and to men they must appeal for application of science to the household, unless they themselves are prepared to become serious scientists”Robinson wrote extensively on her criticism of the study of domestic science, particularly in feminist publications.

 Life in chemistry

 Robinson is considered to be one of the first documented female research chemists.
 In the 8 years following her graduation from Manchester she researched dyes in a private laboratory at her home in Mitford Rd,Withington.
-She joined W.B.
-Sharpe in 1915 as an analytical and research chemist.
+She joined W. B. Sharpe in 1915 as an analytical and research chemist.
 Her work also included responsibility for transferring chemical reactions she had devised to large-scale production.
-She was promoted to Chief Chemist in 1916 and become an associate of the Institute of Chemistry in 1919.
+She was promoted to Chief Chemist in 1916 and become an associate of the Royal Institute of Chemistry in 1919.
 In 1920 she joined the Clayton Aniline Company as Chief Chemist, her work there generated three patents listing her as the inventor; two were for aldehyde-amino condensation products.
 She stayed at Clayton Aniline until her retirement.